Graylog2/documentation/pages/configuration/configuring_es.rst

 Sometimes it's useful to not rely on Elasticsearch's `dynamic mapping <https://www.elastic.co/guide/en/elasticsearch/guide/2.x/dynamic-mapping.html>`__ but to define a stricter schema for messages.

+.. note:: If the index mapping is conflicting with the actual message to be sent to Elasticsearch, indexing that message will fail.

 Graylog itself is using a default mapping which includes settings for the ``timestamp``, ``message``, ``full_message``, and ``source`` fields of indexed messages::

   $ curl -X GET 'http://localhost:9200/_template/graylog-internal?pretty'